-- The EPDS is used as a component of assessing women for symptoms of depression in the antenatal and postnatal periods.
-While the EPDS is a self-report tool, it may be appropriate for it to be administered verbally in situations where there are difficulties relating to language or literacy, cultural issues or disability.
+- The EPDS is used as a component of assessing women for symptoms of depression in both antenatal and postnatal periods: While the EPDS is a self-report tool, it may be appropriate for it to be administered verbally in situations where there are difficulties relating to language or literacy, cultural issues or disability.

-- Before the EPDS is administered, women need clear explanation of the purpose of the assessment, including that it is part of normal care and will remain confidential, so that they can provide informed consent.
+- Explain the purpose of assessment: Before the EPDS is administered, women need clear explanation of the purpose of the assessment, including that it is part of normal care and will remain confidential, so that they can provide informed consent.
 If a woman does not consent to assessment, this should be documented and assessment offered at subsequent consultations.

-- Decision-making about the need for and type of follow-up mental health care is based on the woman’s preferences and health professional’s clinical judgement.
+- Decision-making should be based on woman’s preferences and clinical judgement: Decision-making about the need for and type of follow-up mental health care is based on the woman’s preferences and health professional’s clinical judgement.

-- Not all women will want or need further monitoring or mental health assessment.
-Providing information and encouraging continuing contact with an appropriate health professional can support women to seek further assistance.
+- Not everyone needs or will want further monitoring or mental health assessment: Providing information and encouraging continuing contact with an appropriate health professional can support women to seek further assistance if indicated.

-- Ideally, a woman’s regular general practitioner will provide continuing mental health care in the perinatal period.
+- GPs can provide continuing mental health care management: Ideally, a woman’s regular general practitioner will provide continuing mental health care management in the perinatal period.
 However, not all women have access to this type of care or choose it when it is available.
 Women should be assisted to identify a health professional with the skills, knowledge and cultural competence to provide appropriate ongoing care.

-- To access Medicare counselling items, a general practitioner needs to provide a letter of referral for pregnancy support counselling or to develop a mental health treatment plan with the woman for more formalised mental health treatment.
-The general practitioner then refers to a mental health care professional, either through the Better Access or perinatal ATAPS Medicare programs.
-For further information about available support under Medicare, click here.
+- Mental health can be subsidised under Medicare: To access Medicare counselling items, a General Practitioner needs to provide a letter of referral for pregnancy support counselling or to develop a mental health treatment plan with the woman for more formalised mental health treatment.
+The general practitioner then refers to a mental health care professional, through the Better Access Scheme.